 Your smartphone leaks a huge amount of personal data about you in different ways which you are not aware of at all and you will be amazed to know about these.
 Let’s look at them here below:

 Every minute, everywhere, activity of millions of people is tracked by smartphones and this information is stored in gigantic data files and one such file is obtained by the New York Times Privacy Project.
 This data file is by far the largest and most sensitive as per review by tech journalists.
 It contains more than 50 billion location pings from the phones of more than 12 million Americans.
 This data shows the precise location of every single smartphone over a period of several months during 2016 and 2017.
-Read more here and you will be amazed to know how your location makes your daily routine an open book, how marketers manipulate this data to serve you as their target customer and how it can be life threatening for someone.
+You will be amazed to know how your location makes your daily routine an open book, how marketers manipulate this data to serve you as their target customer and how it can be life threatening for someone.

 Your smartphone is flooded with lots of ads guided through different applications.
 The advertisement algorithms are so sophisticated that they deliver the most appropriate ad to the most appropriate users at the most appropriate locations at the most appropriate time.
 A series of ads is associated with a specific individual as well as predetermined GPS coordinates.